 Existing nonstructural systems that will remain in the converted school building are subject to a complete evaluation and substantiation or retrofit as dictated by the evaluation.
-In the consideration of seismic force effects, two different evaluation criteria are available as described in IR EB-3 Section 3.5.
+In consideration of seismic force effects, two different evaluation criteria options are available as described in IR EB-3 Section 3.5.

-4.1.1 The original construction documents of a nonconforming building designed and constructed under another jurisdiction may not contain all information necessary to substantiate the support, anchorage, or bracing of nonstructural systems.
-In such cases, a more detailed and thorough condition assessment program is necessary to document the existing construction.

-4.1.2 In some cases, even a more thorough condition assessment program may be unable to determine by nondestructive means all the information required to substantiate an existing system.
-For example, without documentation it is not possible to visually observe the embedment depth of concrete anchors, commonly used in the anchorage of nonstructural systems.
+- 4.1.1 The original construction documents of a nonconforming building designed and constructed under another jurisdiction may not contain all information necessary to substantiate the support, anchorage, or bracing of nonstructural systems.
+In such cases, a more detailed and thorough condition assessment program is necessary to document the existing construction. - 4.1.2 In some cases, even a more thorough condition assessment program may be unable to determine by nondestructive means all the information required to substantiate an existing system.
+For example, without documentation it is not possible to visually observe the embedment depth of anchors in concrete, commonly used to restrain nonstructural components against seismic forces.
 In these cases, in-situ testing may be permitted with DSA approval to substantiate aspects of the existing system in accordance with California Building Code (CBC) Section 1708A and Section 5.1 or 5.3 below.